kotatochip7879/NihonGo/note.md

-# This project i contributed by
+# This project is contributed by
     - Amorn Phanturat
     - Ueaangkun Intamong
     - Prawit Pongpipat